(This article was updated in 2024 according to the increase of the fixed tax).

-In 2016 the Italian government issued a new tax package to attract the high net worth individuals that want to relocate to Italy.
-2017 is the first tax period affected by the new system and during 2018 the first applications had been sent.
+In 2016, the Italian government issued a new tax package to attract individuals with high net worth who wanted to relocate to Italy.
+2017 was the first tax period affected by the new system, and in 2018, the first applications were sent.

 The maximum duration of this taxation option is 15 years and it is revocable at any time by the taxpayer.
-On the other hand, not paying the yearly flat tax in time drives to the forfeiture of this substitutive regime, without any possibility to opt again for it.
+On the other hand, not paying the yearly flat tax in time drives the forfeiture of this substitutive regime, without any possibility of opting again for it.

 The yearly flat tax

-Pursuant to the Italian ordinary rules, Italian tax residents (individuals) are subject to a progressive income tax on their worldwide incomes (“worldwide taxation principle”).
+Under the Italian ordinary rules, Italian tax residents (individuals) are subject to a progressive income tax on their worldwide incomes (“worldwide taxation principle”).
 The main income tax “Irpef” includes rates from 23% to 43%, but, with some additional local taxes, the highest rate can achieve even 47-48%.
-Anyway, a complex system of deductions of life expenses reduces the final average tax impact.
+A complex system of deductions of life expenses reduces the final average tax impact.

 In addition, there are: